Want to understand Agile software development and the tools you need to implement it?

 - Won’t have (W)

-By directing your resources to your high-priority items first, you’re able to get the best value out of your development process.
+By directing your resources to the items with the highest priority first, you’re able to get the best business value out of your development process.

-In addition to the prioritization process, there are eight key Agile principles guiding this methodology:
+In addition to the prioritization process, there are eight key Agile principles guiding this development methodology:

 - Focus on the core business need